IBM-Blockchain-Archive/cp-web/docs/use_local_hyperledger.md

 The network is all setup.

 Next we need to **copy the peer data and pass it to our demo node.js application**.
-This is done by editing the `mycreds.json` file which lives in the root of the marbles app.
+This is done by editing the `mycreds.json` file which lives in the root of the cp-web app.

 All we must do is edit the file with information about your network.
-If you want more details of setup options then take a look at the [SDK's documentation](https://github.com/IBM-Blockchain/ibm-blockchain-js).
-Below is a sample showing the information that must be in the JSON file.

 You may see other example JSON files that include much more information.
 Those extra fields are either legacy or simply extra.